bimfyi/simple-coder/README.md

 # Simple Coder

-Simple Coder is a terminal-based coding assistant that is intentionally minimal and unoptimized as its purpose is to serve as an extremely basic example of how equipping a model that's good at tool calling with a decent-ish prompt & a set of tools can enable "agentic" behavior.
+Simple Coder is a terminal-based coding assistant.
+It is intentionally minimal and unoptimized as its purpose is to serve as a learning resource demonstrating how equipping a model that is good at tool use with a decent-ish prompt & a set of tools can enable "agentic" behavior.
+As such, it is not published anywhere nor is it recommended for production use.

 ## What It Does